amphybio/endomicroscopy-analysis/README.md

     │       │   └── SampleNN
     │       └── sandbox
     ├── requirements.txt            # Lists all of a program's dependencies
-    ├── LICENSE
+    ├── LICENSE                     # Code license
     └── README.md

-Inside of each directory of the classes of analysis there are the directories '*main*' and '*sandbox*'.
-The *main* directory is where the files that will be analysed shall be placed while the *sandbox* will save directories that can be overwriten during the program are running.

-For the **comparative analysis**, each subdirectory in *main* represent a patient sample, and the reference healthy videos of a patient must be placed in the subdirectory *0* while the videos to be compared must be placed in *1*.

-To see the quick options of program modules run:
+*application* directory contains the Python modules.
+The module *extract.py* performs the image analysis in the input files.
+To see the quick options of this module run:

 ```console
 user@term:~$ python extract.py -h
 ```